 Most ear infections clear up within 3 days, although sometimes symptoms can last up to a week.

-Differences between inner ear infection and outer ear infection
+Differences between inner, middle and outer ear infections

 How to treat an ear infection yourself